 Be sure to frequently use Shield Glare on auto-attack heroes, such as Illidan, Raynor, Valla, Falstad, etc. Don’t just spam it, though.
 Use it during key moments when the enemy team focuses one of your friends; if the enemy Tyrande lands a stun with her Lunar Flare (E), blind her Raynor and Valla teammates so their followup damage is minimized.

-In addition the obvious benefits of blinding foes, on maps like Cursed Hallow or Dragon Shire, Jo can use Shield Glare’s long range to safely interrupt the channeling action of enemies from a distance, preventing their capture/activation of the map objectives.
+On maps like Cursed Hallow or Dragon Shire, Jo can use Shield Glare’s long range to safely interrupt enemies channeling on objective points.

 Even though it doesn’t do much damage, Shield Glare can help score kills on low HP enemies that would otherwise be able to flee to safety.
-With the “Holy Renewal” talent at 16, Shield Glare doubles as a powerful self-healing ability during team fights, allowing Jo to potentially heal herself for almost 25% of her total hitpoints!
+With the “Holy Renewal” talent at 16, Shield Glare doubles as a powerful self-healing ability during team fights.

 Heroic Ability #1 – Falling Sword (R)

-I do not recommend that you ever use Falling Sword, as Blessed Shield outclasses it heavily.
-Falling Sword does have a fun gimmick in that it can be used as an escape (you can “fly” over terrain and escape a fight), but that’s about all it’s good for.
+You should probably never use Falling Sword, as Blessed Shield outclasses it heavily.
+While the 2 second stun and 50% slow are strong, the move takes far too long to land, which makes it difficult to combo with.
+It does have a fun gimmick in that it can be used as an escape (you can activate Falling Sword and fly over terrain to escape a fight), but that’s about all it’s good for.

 Heroic Ability #2 – Blessed Shield (R)